Magnesium for Muscle Health and Recovery

 - Balances Electrolytes - One of the functions of magnesium is to maintain levels of the minerals calcium, potassium, and sodium, promoting the optimal electrolyte balance required for healthy muscle function.

-- Prevents High Lactic Acid - This mineral helps prevent an excess, unhealthy buildup of lactic acid in the muscles, helping to ease tension.
+- Prevents High Lactic Acid - This mineral helps prevent an excess, buildup of lactic acid in the muscles, helping to ease tension.

 - Boosts ATP Production - Magnesium stimulates the mitochondria in the cells to boost ATP production, increasing cellar energy to support muscle contraction and relaxation.